JovianX/kubectl-kubeconfig/README.md

 Proceed?[Y/n]
 ```

-> Note that this creates a Kubernetes service account 'jovianx-admin' with *CLUSTER-ADMIN* role in the 'jovianx-system' namespace.
+Note: that this creates a Kubernetes service account 'jovianx-admin' with *CLUSTER-ADMIN* role in the 'jovianx-system' namespace.